julillermo/Learning-Full-Stack/docs/improvements-wishlist.md

 ## Highlighted in README.md 2026 revisit and continuation

+- [ ] Revisit the applications created in 2025, but skip the part that includes GraphQL and MongoDb for when I will go over them again in the book.
 - [ ] Continue the read through of the book up to Part II.
 From what I recall, my 2025 pass of the book only covered Part I and only lightly touched on Part II where book covers creating "The Food Finder" Application.
 - [ ] Reacreate the "The Food Finder" application using a different stack, and possibly diverge from the book and continue it as it's own standalone project.
 Current technology stack wishlist
   - [Bun](https://bun.sh/) or [Deno](https://deno.com/)